SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Foreword/index.md

 title: "Foreword"
 description: "By Susan Strange"
 datetext: "1994"
 excerpt: "Strange, Susan.
-In Transcending the State-Global Divide: A Neostructuralist Agenda in International Relations.
-Ronen P. Palan, Barry Gills, editors. vii-viii.
+In Transcending the State-Global Divide: A Neostructuralist Agenda in International Relations, edited by Ronen P. Palan, Barry Gills, vii-viii.
 London: Lynne Rienner Publishers, 1994."
 excerpt2: "This is merely a brief supportive introduction to a collection of papers which were developed from a seminar organised by Strange at the European University Institute, Florence in May 1990."
 excerpt3: "Keywords: Theory"